We encourage youth participation and media literacy by being a source of inspiration and qualified information

 media literacy, sense of initiative and communication;

-providing guidance to and support for all National Agencies (NAs) on state-of-the art strategies for reaching out to a higher number of young people, increasing quality and impact of information activities as well as their inclusiveness and the sustainability and transferability of project results.
+providing guidance to and support for all National Agencies (NAs) on state-of-the-art strategies for reaching out to a higher number of people, increasing the quality and impact of information activities as well as their inclusiveness and the sustainability and transferability of project results.

 About SALTO Network